RecList/evalRS-2022-submission-example/README.md

 #### FAQs

-* _When I launch the `p3` machine, AWS says that I have a limit on the instance_.
+* _When I launch the `p3` machine, AWS says that I have reached a limit on the instances_.
 This may happen if this is your first AWS account: you need to follow the instructions on AWS console and open a ticket for them to unlock those machines for you, which are outside the free tier.
 Since it may take a while for them to do so, please try out this tutorial as soon as possible to make sure you have the setup ready for running your submission checks!

+* _What if I'm using a GPU-enabled Colab?_ The target machine has a V100, and known hardware parameters - for fairness to all participants, we *need* to pick a target machine and use it as the standard for measuring whether or not you are within the allowed computing budget.
+In general, a good rule of thumb is that if you run your submission within the budget on a less powerful machine, that _should_ run on the target machine as well - however, we strongly suggest to try and run at least once on a real `p3` machine, to make sure you won't get disqualified.

 ### Pulumi Setup